 What Are Strategic Land Corridors?

-Strategic land corridors refer to specific routes or passages that connect different regions, facilitating the movement of people, goods, and ideas.
-These corridors can be natural, such as rivers and mountain passes, or man-made, including roads and railways.
-Their importance is amplified by their ability to enhance economic activities and political alliances.
+Strategic land corridors are defined as specific overland routes or passageways that connect distinct geographic regions, enabling the efficient movement of people, goods, and ideas.
+These corridors can be natural, such as river valleys, mountain passes, and isthmuses, or man-made, such as highways, railways, and pipelines.
+Their strategic importance is amplified by their capacity to reduce travel time, lower transportation costs, and open access to markets and resources that would otherwise remain isolated.

 The Historical Context of Land Corridors